Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 ]

 #note[
-  *Consequence:* For large functions, we use heuristics (ESPRESSO, ABC) instead of exact methods.
+  For large functions, we use heuristics (ESPRESSO, ABC) instead of exact methods.
   Modern CAD tools focus on technology mapping and multi-objective optimization (timing, power, area).
 ]